SerkanMUTLU/Database-operation-on-CloudDB/README.md

 Application only includes Both Auth service and Cloud DB.

 All users can be tested it with or without login .But If you don't login system , Insert,Update and Delete operation won't be used .You can only perform select operation without Login.
+Note : If you want to use it , You need to register.